A Universal Inequality for CFT and Quantum Gravity: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank several people for valuable discussions, including Nima Arkani-Hamed, John Cardy, Laurent Freidel, Sergei Gukov, Petr Ho\v rava, Zohar Komargodski, Wei Li, Michael Peskin, Stephen Shenker, Lee Smolin and Leonard Susskind.
 We are particularly grateful to Juan Maldacena for early conversations that contributed to the development of the ideas presented here, and also for helpful comments on the draft.
 In addition, the author thanks the participants in the IPMU string theory group meetings for raising the question of an upper bound on $\D\ll 1$ in a general 2D CFT, and the application of such a bound to quantum gravity in AdS$_3$.
 We are grateful to several institutions that have provided us with hospitality during the completion of this work, including: the Center for Cosmology and Particle Physics at NYU; the Center for Theoretical Physics at MIT; the Stanford ITP; the Perimeter Institute; the 2009 BIRS Workshop on Gauge Fields, Cosmology and Mathematical String Theory; and the Center for Theoretical Physics at UC Berkeley.
-This research was supported by the World Premier International Research Center Initiative, MEXT, Japan.
+This research was supported by the World Premier International Research Center Initiative, MEXT, Japan; and by a Grant-in-Aid for Scientific Research (22740153) from the Japan Society for Promotion of Science (JSPS).

 {Properties of the function $\D\ll +(\ehh)$}

 In this Appendix we will establish some facts about the function $\D\ll +(\ehh)$.
 We only deal with CFT for which $\ccr, \ccl >1$, so we will always restrict the domain of definition of $\D\ll +(\ehh)$ to $\ehh \leq 0$, or equivalently $\ctot > 2$.